Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 What is an index fund?

-An index fund is an exchange-traded fund (ETF) or a mutual fund that seeks to match the performance of a benchmark index like the S&P 500ย or the Nasdaq 100.
+An index fund is an exchange-traded fund (ETF) or a mutual fund that seeks to track a benchmark index such as the S&P 500 or the Nasdaq 100.
 The index fund achieves parity with an index by ensuring it owns a representative sample of all the equities in the index.

 Buying a share of an index fund means you buy a portion of all of the stocks in the underlying index being tracked by the fund.

 An index is a portfolio or list of equities, commodities, or securities, usually stocks, that form the basis of an index fund.
-An index fund is an investment fund that only owns equities, securities, or commodities on a specific index.
-For example, an S&P 500 index fund only invests in Standard & Poor’s 500 stocks.
+An index fund is an investment fund that holds only the equities, securities, or commodities in a specific index.
+For example, an S&P 500 index fund invests only in the stocks in the Standard & Poor’s 500.

 Index ETFs vs. mutual funds

-ETFs hold many advantages over mutual funds when investing in an index, such as tax efficiency, lower costs, and better liquidity.
+ETFs offer many advantages over mutual funds when investing in an index, including tax efficiency, lower costs, and greater liquidity.
 ETFs are traded openly on an exchange and are passively managed, meaning they cost less and are tax-efficient by allowing investors to trade directly with each other, thus avoiding redemption and, therefore, capital gains tax.

 When deciding on an Index Fund, you need to consider the type of fund: a mutual fund or an exchange-traded fund.
 Exchange-traded funds are growing wildly in popularity due to their structure and benefits.